Melky Cabrera: 2014 season

 Having recovered from his offseason surgery, Cabrera played fully in 2014 spring training, and led the majors in hits and doubles during the spring with 30 and 10 respectively.
 He hit his only home run in the final game of spring training, a two-run shot to help the Blue Jays win 2–0 over the New York Mets on March 29 in Montreal.
 On April 4, 2014, Cabrera became the first MLB player to bat against Masahiro Tanaka, and hit a lead-off solo home run off of him.
 He would go on to record a four-game home run streak, besting his total of home runs from the previous season (3 in 88 games played).
 Cabrera broke a Blue Jays team record on April 13, by hitting in his 13th consecutive game to open the season.
 He would continue his hot hitting to open the season, setting another new Blue Jays franchise record for hits prior to May 1, when he recorded his 40th hit in a game against the Kansas City Royals on April 29.
 On May 1, he and teammate Mark Buehrle were named the co-winners of the Honda Player of the Month Award for April.
 Cabrera recorded his 500th career RBI on July 26, 2014, to aid the Blue Jays in breaking their 17-game losing streak at Yankee Stadium.
 On August 10, Cabrera drew a team-record five walks in a 6–5 win over the Detroit Tigers in 19 innings; the longest game in franchise history.
 He also became the first player to reach base eight times in one game (the aforementioned five walks along with three hits) since Hall-of-Famer Rod Carew did so in 1972.

 In a game against the Boston Red Sox on September 5, Cabrera was injured while diving back to first base in the third inning and left the game.
 He remained in the game but came out during his next at-bat in the sixth inning and was taken for x-rays, where it was determined that he had broken his right little finger and would require surgery, ending his 2014 season.
-At the time of his injury, he had 171 hits, second in the league to José Altuve, and had a .301 batting average.
+At the time of his injury, he had 171 hits, second in the league to Jose Altuve, and had a .301 batting average.
 Coming to the end of his two-year contract with the Blue Jays, Cabrera expressed a desire to re-sign with Toronto.
 On November 1, the Blue Jays extended a qualifying offer to Cabrera for $15.3 million, which he later rejected.